MitchelNijdam-Rockstars/mitchels-blog/src/data/blog-posts/2025-04-24-camunda-tradeoffs.md

 ## Camunda 7 to Camunda 8

-So we've built quite a big application with Camunda 7 and finally most pit then the messages reaches us that there is a new version of
-Camunda that works fundamentally different.
+So we've built quite a big application with Camunda 7 and just when things stabilized, the messages reaches us that there is a new version of Camunda that works fundamentally different.
 We would need to manage a Camunda cluster ourselves and update our code.
-It (currently) doesn't support all features we currently use and require us to rethink the way we use it.
+It (currently) doesn't support all features we currently use and requiring us to rethink how we use it.

 Some examples of features that were not available when we wanted to migrate to C8:

 - Not all BPMN elements we used were available
 - Process instance migration was not supported
-- The REST API as we knew it was dropped without a proper replacement
+- The REST API we relied upon was dropped without a proper replacement

 Some of these have been implemented in the meantime, but the migration for our team has therefore been postponed.